NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-69.md

 Almost instantaneously, under the assault of his gigantic inner force, this unknown channel was completely opened.

 A human body contained countless mysteries.
-The techniques in the five-phases although did not have completely identical channels, they were not completely non-overlapping either.
+The techniques in the five-phases although did not have completely identical channels, they didn't have completely seperated channels either.

 In fact, as Internal Energy unceasingly circulated in the body, it covered a lot of channels.
 Only the specific circulation routes and emphasis on them differed while cultivating different techniques.

 He Yiming was not cultivating an unknown technique for the first time.
-A number of techniques, diversity of techniques, and even the realms attained- his peers couldn't even dream of having such accomplishments.
+The number of techniques, diversity of techniques, and even the realms attained- his peers couldn't even dream of having such accomplishments.

 Accompanied by such an abundant experience, He Yiming would naturally not make a beginner mistake.